 This is just what Riddle is designed to be.
-A ‘pick it up and run with it’ tool that people could get started with straight away.
+A ‘pick it up and run with it’ tool that people can get started with straight away.

-Of all our tools, viral lists are the easiest ways to start.
+Of all our quiz maker tools, viral lists are the easiest ways to start.

-We do have some extra tools that are a bit more complicated like our lead generation tools.
-These are aimed at hard core marketers.
-They can receive lots of leads and email addresses from interested customers in specific downloads, that plug into their own systems.
-If the casual user gets confused with these they can always ask any questions in our help chat or on our email address firstname.lastname@example.org.
+We do have some tools that are a bit more complicated like our lead generation tools.
+The good news is that they are wort the extra effort.
+They bring in lots of leads and email addresses from interested customers in specific downloads, that plug into their own systems.
+If the casual user gets confused with these they can always ask any questions in our help chat or on our email address firstname.lastname@example.org/blog.
 We answer these questions faster than most companies and usually with a smile.

-Now whenever I’m standing in an elevator and someone asks me what I do I pitch them with “It’s sort of like Canva for creative content”.
+Now whenever someone asks me what I do I pitch them with “It’s sort of like Canva for creative content”.
 The answer always seems to be positive.*

-Give Riddle a whirl today and see how much how much traffic you can create with a few minutes work.
+Give our quiz maker tools on Riddle a whirl today and see how much how much traffic you can create with a few minutes work.